ge-wu/dot_files/README.md

-# dot_file
+# dot files

-This repository contains my dofiles, tools and packages I need for my Linux.
+This repository contains the dofiles, tools and packages I need for my Linux.

 ## LaTex
 Download all the LaTex packages.